Is Laser Vision Correction safe?

 What is presbyopia? (or, why do I need reading glasses or bifocals?)

 As we mature, the crystalline lens of the eye loses its elasticity, thus reducing your ability to focus on near objects.
-You will notice this as your "arms get too short".
+You will notice this as your “arms get too short”.
 This change is called presbyopia.
 This means you need a different correction for your close work than you need for your distance vision.
 Presbyopia usually occurs in the early to mid-forties.
 Laser vision surgery will not affect the progression of presbyopia.
+Multifocal contact lenses may be a good treatment option for patients over 40 that want to see at distance and near without glasses.

 If you are in your forties or older you will most likely require reading glasses after surgery.
 The need for reading glasses would be present regardless of whether you have Laser Vision Correction surgery or not, however, when we are nearsighted we get around the need for reading glasses or extend the time before reading glasses are necessary by removing our glasses to read.